-Keeshigonong Retreat is two cottages is located right on the shore of Georgian Bay at Neyaashiinigmiing, the home of the Chippewas of Nawash Unceded First Nation.
-Either are for rent or both together.
+Keeshigonong Retreat is located right on the shore of Georgian Bay at Neyaashiinigmiing, the home of the Chippewas of Nawash Unceded First Nation.

 Part of the idea behind Keeshigonong is to give non-Natives a chance to visit a First Nation in a relaxing atmosphere.
 We hope greater understanding and appreciation follow.

 - A great view of the cliffs across the water